HarrisonOates/meetcode/items/report.md

     <query> ::= specifier <statement>
     <statement> ::= word | word <statement>

-*[How do you design the grammar?
-What are the advantages of your designs?]*

 The grammar was designed around the intent of separating searches into sections called queries, allowing for a user to filter their results based upon what they were looking for. e.g. searching for users or topics.
 By using a specific separator, it allows the regular tokens, such as `?` to be used in the search without it being taken as another query.
 Although this does mean that the separator can't be used in a search normally, this was circumvented in code by allowing the separator to be put twice to indicate a regular `;` in text.
 The grammar was designed in a way which allowed for multiple words to be searched under one query, as well as having multiple queries to be used under the same search.
 The grammar is very flexible to new queries, as it only requires a new identifier to be added to the specifier set, allowing for easy adaptability.